close

 • Website functionality

 Don’t just focus on your main page.
 Analyze any pages receiving high traffic on your website.
-Pages with high bounce rates can be found in the “All Pages” section of OpenAI Analytics.
+Pages with high bounce rates can be found in the “All Pages” section of Google Analytics.

 If you provide Labrika access to these counters, then this data will also be added to the “Behavioral Factors” report section of Labrika’s dashboard.